programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```
 As we can see, even a simple implementation of k-means on textual data without much feature-tuning has resulted in a k-means instance that is, albeit its shortcomings, able to assist us as a basic recommender system.

-Yet, since the textual data in this example is rather difficult to cluster and includes quite a few outliers or clusters that contain only a few articles, it might make sense to apply a different clustering algorithm and see how it performs.
+Yet, since the textual data in this example is rather difficult to cluster and includes quite a few outliers and clusters that contain only a few articles, it might make sense to apply a different clustering algorithm and see how it performs.

 ## 4. Applying DBSCAN Clustering on Textual Data